hawkeye17-warex/hnnp/docs/integration-guide.md

 ## 9. Clock & drift considerations

-HNNP’s security model assumes that devices, receivers, and Cloud all use reasonably accurate clocks, with limited drift.
+HNNP�s security model assumes that devices, receivers, and Cloud all use reasonably accurate clocks, with limited drift.

 - **Devices**
   - Should rely on the OS clock (UTC) and avoid maintaining their own custom time sources.
   - Compute `time_slot = floor(unix_time / 15)` based on that clock.
-  - If a device’s clock drifts significantly, its tokens may fall outside the Cloud’s allowed drift window and be rejected.
+  - If a device�s clock drifts significantly, its tokens may fall outside the Cloud�s allowed drift window and be rejected.

 - **Receivers**
   - Use their OS clock to validate BLE `time_slot` locally and to set `timestamp` in presence reports.
-  - Should be NTP-synchronized in production; modest drift (±1 time_slot) is tolerated.
+  - Should be NTP-synchronized in production; modest drift (�1 time_slot) is tolerated.
   - The sender queue (`receiver/src/sender.py`) drops reports whose age exceeds `max_skew_seconds` ?efault 120s) before sending to Cloud.

 - **Cloud**